City of Caves: History

 Nottingham sits upon a soft sandstone ridge which can easily be dug with simple hand tools to create artificial cave dwellings.
 Indeed, Nottingham was described as Tig Guocobauc in Old Brythonic meaning 'place of caves' by the Welsh Bishop of Sherborne Asser in his The Life of King Alfred (893).
-The caves here are some of the oldest remaining in the city, with pottery finds dating some of them to 1270–1300, and were inhabited from at least the 17th century until 1845 when the St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
+The caves here are some of the oldest remaining in the city, with pottery finds dating some of them to 1270–1300, and were inhabited from at least the 17th century until the St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
 7 Pr.) banned the renting of cellars and caves as homes for the poor.
 None of the caves are natural; they were all cut into the sandstone for use as houses, cellars and places of work by the inhabitants of the city.

 If a man is poor he had only to go to Nottingham with a mattock, a shovel, a crow, an iron, a chisel or a mallet, and with such instruments he may play mole and work himself a hole or burrow for his family.